billchurch/webssh2/README.md

 `options.challengeButton`
 * Challenge button.
 This option, which is still under development, allows the user to resend the password to the server (in cases of step-up authentication for things like `sudo` or a router `enable` command.

+# Experimental client-side logging
+Clicking `Start logging` on the status bar will log all data to the client.
+A `Download log` option will appear after starting the logging.
+You may download at any time to the client.
+You may stop logging at any time my pressing the `Logging - STOP LOG`.
+Note that clicking the `Start logging` option again will cause the current log to be overwritten, so be sure to download first.

 # Example:

 http://localhost:2222/ssh/host/192.168.1.1?port=2244&header=My%20Header&color=red